 "Indigo leaf for vibrant blues, madder root for deep reds, and turmeric, myrobalan and marigold for bright, sunshine yellows.
 Every color, every hue is harvested from the soil to create a work of art that honors and reflects the cycles of Mother Earth."

 It goes without saying that all their clothing is made ethically.
 I mean they own their own cotton far.

 Their entire business model is based on a circular economy.
 The Farm-to-Closet initiative is going to be a game-changer in the fashion world as they say, "it's a radical experiment in reciprocal relationships, and a conscious effort to deepen our intimacy with soil, farmer, and ultimately ourselves".

 ABLE is all about affordable ethical fashion.
 This t-shirt dress is a must-have staple in any summer capsule wardrobe.
 You can dress it up, or down, it's super versatile and goes with EVERYTHING!
-They also make jewelry, denim, bags and shoes.
-Dress sizes range from XS-XL.
+They also make jewelry, denim, bags, and shoes.

 ABLE is committed to ensuring every woman receives treatment and compensation reflective of her immense worth".
 They even publish their wages and add:

 "Our driving motivation is to make a real, measurable difference in the communities we claim to impact.
 So we spent three years developing our own evaluation system — called ACCOUNTABLE — which evaluates our manufacturing partners on safety, equality, and wages in order to give us better insight into the impact of our supply chain on the women making our products."